AnkurPatel033/python-playground/basics/README.md

 #Notes on Syntax

-##1.
-Syntax
+##Syntax
 Python has a easy yet typical syntax.
 Those who are coming from a C/Java background will have to adapt a bit and get used to a new way of coding.

 ----

-##2.
-Variables are case sensitive, lets see some valid and invalid variables
+##Variables are case sensitive, lets see some valid and invalid variables
 Following are list of some valid and invalid variables:

 ```